Marvin1ngabo/power_bi_uber_fare_analysis/Analysis(python-extraction-cleaning, ..) /Report.md

  This project followed a structured analytical approach, moving from raw data acquisition and preprocessing to advanced feature engineering and interactive dashboard   creation.
  ### 2.1.Data Collection

  The dataset utilized for this analysis is the "New York City Taxi Fare Prediction" dataset (often used for Uber fare analysis due to its similar structure), publicly available on Kaggle.
-This dataset contains historical trip records, including fare amounts, pickup and drop-off locations, timestamps, and passenger counts.
+This dataset contains historical trip records, including fare amounts, pickup and drop-off locations, timestamps, and passenger counts. where total number were 200,000

 ### 2.2.Tools and Technologies
  The analysis was conducted using a combination of powerful data science tools: